It’s been a busy offseason at the National Hurricane Center after last year’s storm onslaught

 The greatest gradient he has encountered was that of Hurricane Dorian.

-“It was a total white-out,” he said, having recorded a change of up to 12.4 millibars per nautical mile.
+“It was a total whiteout,” he said, having recorded a change of up to 12.4 millibars per nautical mile.
 “I might as well have shot a white shower curtain.
 When all the clouds [and wind] cleared, the cars had blown away.”

 After each storm, Morgerman, too, writes up his own reports.
 He shares those with the Hurricane Center.